dist-sys/mqttloader/doc/usage_en.md

 ```

 Each line, consists of comma-separeted values, indicates the following data.
+The first line indicates the measurement start time.
 In the case that the event type is `R`, latency data follows.

 ```